Don’t Make A Complaint Without Reading This First:

 In this article, I’m going to discuss how to structure a complaint to HR using the Workplace Evidence Gathering Kit.
 This is an area that most complainants make predictable but avoidable mistakes.

-Most companies are in business to make a profit.
+Most companies are in business to make a profit (private sector) or to save money / persuade voters (public sector).
 The role of HR within that business is to ensure compliance with various laws so as to avoid expensive litigation.
 They also hold employees accountable for doing their jobs to make the company thrive.

 When someone makes a complaint about bullying, it’s more often than not perceived as a threat to the company because:

 1) They don’t know what the hell to do with it.
 Most HR professionals aren’t trained in how to deal with the complex emotional dynamics involved in bullying.
 They don’t prioritise restorative justice and emotional recovery.

 2) This is a threat to the company because they could be up for expensive litigation when inevitably, negotiations go south.

 Well, now you’ve made this complaint, YOU have become a threat to the organisation.
 Their thinking is more likely to be along the lines of “how can we make this problem (i.e., YOU) go away?” – In the most expedient way possible.